Eng-manor/6sigmacode_hospital/README.md

-# cource
+# odoo14
-first repo for github
+first repo for github in odoo